deepskystacker/DSS/Installers/README.txt

 7. Fix for issue #42 - the stacking method "Average" wasn't always reported in the recap html file.

+8. Common control library 6 now used so some cosmetic changes such as filled progress bars.

+9. Make the progress dialogs non-modal so that DeepSkyStacker can be minimised while processing.

+10. Update the DeepSkyStacker taskbar icon with a progress bar that matches the main progress bar.

+11. Saving of final TIFF file is now faster.

+12. Ctrl-A will select all images in the file list (not the same as "Check All").

+13. Del key will delete an image from the file list so you don't need right click and select "Remove from list"

+14. Bug fix - if you change the type of an image from the file list "Properties" dialogue, the icon was changed, but the text wasn't.

 Welcome to DeepSkyStacker 4.2.2

 This release is all about performance, though other areas have been enhanced as well.
 The main changes since 4.2.1 are: